ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 - `output = psdRead("C:\Users\USER\Downloads\input.psd");`

 ## Limitations:
-- Only works with 8-Bit images (if otherwise, the images are converted to 8-Bits).
+- Only works with 8-Bit images (for now), if otherwise, the images are converted to 8-Bits.
-- Only works with run-length encoded data in the PSD file.
+- Only works with run-length encoded data in the PSD file (for now).
 - The "psdRead" function is only intended to work with PSD files that are produced by the "psdWrite" function.
-Many variables in the PSD file format make it difficult to read all PSD files (but feel free to try!).
+Many variables (for example compression schemes) in the PSD file format make it difficult to read all PSD files, but feel free to try!.

 ## Acknowledgements:
 The psdRead function is inspired by "Adobe Photoshop PSD file reader" by "Jeff Mather", and it was extended in order to read layers.